Career academic with particular expertise in housing, who volunteered for the Archdiocese of Liverpool and chaired the precursor of ARB

 Outside the world of academia, John volunteered his expertise in art and architecture to the Archdiocese of Liverpool in the early 1970s.
 He went on to produce the first set of guidelines for church reordering in the Archdiocese, and helped to implement many of the significant liturgical reforms of the Second Vatican Council relating to church buildings, working closely with the Historic Churches Committee.
 For his outstanding contribution to church architecture and Catholic heritage, he was bestowed with a Papal Award by Pope Francis, an honour of which he was especially proud.

 He was friendly and kind – in a delightfully professorial manner – and this, quite as much as his intelligence, made him very effective in public bodies because people liked him

 He was friendly and kind – in a delightfully professorial manner – and this, quite as much as his intelligence, made him very effective in public bodies because people liked him.
 He was very much a full time academic, and a consummate committee man who was very active in a number of RIBA committees in the 1960s, 70s and 80s.
 He also served as chairman and vice-chairman to the Architects’ Registration Council, precursor to the ARB.
 And in 1992 he received an OBE for services to architecture.
-More locally he was president and vice-president of the Liverpool Architectural Society and President of the Wirral Association.
+More locally he was president and vice-president of the Liverpool Architectural Society and President of the Wirral Society.

 John’s ability on committees and his knowledge of housing were put to good use, as for much of his later career he took an active part in change in the social housing sector as chair of Merseyside Improved Houses – which over his 18 years there grew from a local to a national social housing provider, now known as Riverside Housing Group.